WebDAVDevs/webdav-browser-extension/README.md

 # webdav-browser-extension
 Chrome extension to browse a URL as a WebDAV share.

+Open WebDAV folder in a browser and you'll have ether 403 error or just a plain directory listing.
+Then click on the addon button and it will make a file manager from the folder where you can watch, upload, delete files and direcotries.

 It just uses the https://github.com/dom111/webdav-js But instead of a bookmarklet you can use it as an extension.